-When you are pregnant, there are some foods you can't eat and others that help you stay well, put on the right amount of weight and support your baby to develop well.
+When you are hapū (pregnant), there is some kai (food) that will help you to stay healthy, put on the right amount of weight and support your pépé (baby) to develop well.

-Key points about eating, drinking and watching your weight during pregnancy
+Key points about eating, drinking and watching your weight during pregnancy/while hapū

 - Eating a healthy balanced diet when you are pregnant is important for you and your baby.

-- The best fluid to have when you are pregnant is water.
+- The best fluid to drink when you are pregnant is water.

-- Although it's important to eat a wide variety of foods to get the nutrients you and your baby need during pregnancy, you also need to avoid or limit some foods as they can cause harm to you and your baby.
+- Although it's important to eat a wide variety of foods to get the nutrients you and your baby need during pregnancy, some foods should be limited or avoided.

 - Putting on weight during pregnancy is normal.
-However, you need to gain the right amount of weight for your body size for a healthy pregnancy, normal birth and healthy baby.
+However, you need to gain the right amount of weight for your body size for a healthy pregnancy, birth and baby.

 - Talk to your doctor, midwife or dietitian if you need advice on healthy eating and watching your weight during pregnancy.

-How do I keep my diet healthy and balanced while I am pregnant?
+How do I keep my diet healthy and balanced while I am hapū/pregnant?

 Make sure you eat a variety of foods including: